billbudge/WebEditorFramework/examples/functioncharts/README.md

 </figure>

 ## State
+While it might seem that Functioncharts are a purely higher-order functional language, we can define functions with side effects, which allow us to support programming paradigms like regular imperative programming and Object Oriented Programming.

 <figure>
   <img src="./resources/points.svg"  alt="" title="A simple 2d point library.">
 </figure>

 So far we haven't used the ability to pass functions as parameters very much.
 However, they make it possible to express many different things besides expressions.
-Let's introduce three new stateful elements, which allow us to hold state and "open" values as objects or arrays.
+Let's introduce three new stateful functions, which allow us to hold state and "open" values as objects or arrays.

 In the top left, we apply the array getter, and pass it as the first operand of an addition.
 We add pins for the inputs that come from the iteration.
 This can be grouped and closed to create a function import for our iteration.
 On the bottom we hook it up, set the range to [0..n-1] and pass an initial 'acc' of 0.